 This is an old single row pin hitch disc converted to 3-point.
-These tractors also pull my two gang disc with no trouble.
+These tractors will also pull my 5-foot wide, two-gang disc.
 These are my favorite landscape and garden tools.
-For many areas, there is no need to go any deeper than a few inches, and a decent disc plow will go at least that deep in most soil.
+For many areas, there is no need to go any deeper than a few inches.
 This is another implement that seems to work best after some rain.
 All of my disc plows are adjustable.
-The rows of discs can be set to run straight, or angled.
+The rows of discs can be set to run straight or angled.
 In the angled position they cut deep and turn top soil and growth over.
 Turned to run straight, the discs break up and smooth the ground to make it ready to plant.
 A tiller can make a planting bed in one pass, but I have more fun running in second or third gear with the disc plow.

 A friend once gave me a tiller attachment for free.
 It was a Howard Rotavator, made to bolt directly to the N-tractor PTO flange.
 The big problem with any tiller is the 8N ground speed in first gear is way too fast.
-I tried every combination of gears in the Sherman Combo with no real success.
+I tried every combination of gears in the Sherman Combo with no success.
 The Howard tillers were sold with a Howard step-down transmission that was installed in the drive-line between the transmission and rear axle.
 The Howard step-down transmission slowed the tractor without affecting PTO shaft speed.
 My free tiller attachment did not come with the transmission accessory.
 The Howard step-down transmissions are very rare and expensive.
 By the time I found one of the step-down transmissions, I was completely done with the tiller, and had given it away to the next victim.
 My conclusion is that a solid-mounted tiller attachment will beat you and the tractor to death, unless it is working soil so loose it doesn't need to be worked.